 Here are our three picks for the best pot to make cowboy coffee.

-- Granite Wear Coffee Boiler: 12.5 cups (100 ounces) This is a great unit for a large family or other gathering.
+- Granite Ware Coffee Boiler: 12.5 cups (100 ounces) This is a great unit for a large family or other gatherings.
 It differs from enamelware – it is heavier and has a carbon steel core to boil liquid at a constant rate.
 It is dishwasher and metal tool safe.

-- Stansport Cowboy Coffee Pot: 20 Cups (160 ounces) Use this pot if you're making coffee for a crowd.
+- Stansport Cowboy Coffee Pot: 20 Cups (160 ounces) Use this pot if you’re making coffee for a crowd.
 It holds a whopping 4.7 liters of water (1.25 gallons).
-It comes well reviewed.
-It stands 12 inches high and doesn't come with a stem for a percolator basket.
+It comes well-reviewed on Walmart.
+It stands 12 inches high and doesn’t come with a stem for a percolator basket.

 Not all Cowboys Have Time for Coffee